ScienceArtMagic/BOB/README.md

 Instead of the usually-massive (`hidden_dim * vocab_size`) "lookup table" (word token embedding matrix) mentioned above, BAE transforms and combines BAT's outputs into model input vectors on the fly (get it?):

-1. Vertically-stacked horizontal bitmasks of ordinals, increasing by powers of 2,
+1. Vertically-stacked horizontal bitmasks of ordinals, increasing by powers of 2 (3/16 of `hidden_dim`)
-2. Simple, compact Absolute Positional Encoding.
+2. Simple, compact Absolute Positional Encoding (explicit, "coarse"/per "token", 1/16 of `hidden_dim`)
-3. Bit lengths of each ordinal,
+3. Bit lengths of each ordinal (and thus, implicitly, fine per-character, and even, technically, explicit per-exact-bit APE - 3/8 of `hidden_dim`)
-4. Byte representations,
+4. Byte representations (3/8 of `hidden_dim`),
-5. Pooled combinations thereof.
+5. Negative adaptive-average-pooled and mean representations of 3 and 4 in their unfilled slots.

-BAE then concatenates them all to a single vector, and offsets unfilled slots to avoid zero inputs.
+BAE then concatenates them all to a single vector and negative-offsets the remaining unfilled slots (to avoid zero inputs, restorable via a simple $`ReLU`$ if/when needed).

 The resulting vectors are somewhat similar to those resulting from tokenization + WTE lookup but, other than special "tokens," only need the information available from basic string conversion methods.